Wen-Ying Tsai: Early Career as an Artist

-Unsatisfied with his static sculptures, Tsai began to introduce movement using motors.
-He created Multi-kinetic Wall in 1965, which was exhibited at the Amel Gallery (New York), and also shown in Art Turned On at the Institute of Contemporary Art, Boston.
+It was also in 1965 that Tsai first incorporated motors into his work to create kinetic sculpture.
+His first kinetic sculpture was titled Multi-Kinetic Wall, which was exhibited at the Amel Gallery (New York) and at the Institute of Contemporary Art, Boston.
+Made up of 32 individual units, each unit consisted of multiple gyroscopic forms painted in Day-Glo pigments.
+Each unit was independently motorized and could be operated individually.
 Art historian Sam Hunter described the work:

 Tsai's Multi-kinetics were dynamically integrated multiple constructions, employing thirty-two kinetic units, each of which contains a configuration of multi-colored gyroscopic forms.
 With these elements he created an active environmental field that could, apparently, be infinitely extended.
 Each motorized unit was a self-sufficient entity, and when it was combined with other similar units produced a large-scale kinetic work that joined visual intensity with mechanical power.
 By controlling the time sequence of each unit in skillful compositions, Tsai used engineering principles to achieve aesthetic ends.

-But it was ultimately during a 1965 fellowship at the Edward MacDowell Colony in Peterborough, New Hampshire that Tsai had his "Eureka!" moment.
-While contemplating the sunlight shimmering in the trees, he had a sudden inspiration to use his engineering background to create art work that replicates natural phenomena.
-Finding a starting point in the work of constructivist artist Naum Gabo, Tsai decided that "the shimmering was not enough" and that what was needed was a way that the viewer could interact with the work.
-It was this realization that eventually led him to the idea to use a stroboscope coupled with a feedback control system.
+1965 continued to be an important year for Tsai.
+He had a "Eureka" moment while on a fellowship at the Edward MacDowell Colony in Peterborough, New Hampshire.
+While contemplating the sunlight shimmering in the trees, he had a sudden inspiration to use his engineering background to create art work that could replicate natural phenomena, such as the effect of light.
+Tsai found a starting point in the kinetic work of constructivist artist Naum Gabo and evoked the shimmering light with a stroboscope, but he decided that "the shimmering was not enough."
+He worked to find a way that the viewer could interact directly with the work of art.
+This pursuit led him to a major innovation: the use of a feedback control system.
+With the feedback control system, the sculpture responded to viewer-created noise with harmonic vibration.